-Drew Swedberg is an independent filmmaker, cinematographer, and educator.
-He is currently a community-based documentary filmmaker, a freelance cinematographer, and a teacher of youth documentary filmmaking.
+Drew Swedberg is a documentary filmmaker, cinematographer & teacher.
+He is currently a community-based filmmaker, a freelance editor and cinematographer, a teacher of youth documentary filmmaking, a Visiting Professor at Lafayette College, and a basketball coach.

 Drew got his start in short, narrative work as a cinematographer, graduating from Muhlenberg College in 2017 with a degree in English and Film Studies.
 He was one of the first students to graduate with the collaborative LVAIC Documentary Storymaking minor.
 In the Fall of 2016, he spent a semester specializing in cinematography at the Film and Television School of Academy of Performing Arts in Prague, shooting a short narrative project on Super 16 film.
 At Muhlenberg, Drew was the co-founder of an interdisciplinary, student-led production team that was organized around visual storytelling, the exploration of different production roles, and the sharing of resources and knowledge.